nachog4/NPS_Browser/README.md

-# NPS_Browser (NoPayStation Browser)
+# NPS_Browser

-Application download data from NoPayStation spreadsheets and removed missing or incomplete entries.
+You can download pkg from inside an app and automaticly use your favourite pkg_dec tool to decrypt content.

-You can download pkg from inside app and automaticly use your favourite pkg_dec tool to decrypt content.
+Application didin't provide any decrypt mechanism on its own nor links to any content.
+Its agregate data from your personal tsv files, that you need to create yourself.

-Application didin't provide any decrypt mechanism on its own or provide links to any content.
-Its agregate data from public spreadsheets
+You are responsible for content presented by this app.